Saranyadharani/AI-Revenue-Recovery/README.md

   success rates, since this is a demo and not actually wired to a real payment gateway or sms/email provider.

-## known limitations / next steps
+## Known limitations

 - circuit breaker cooldowns are attempt-count based, not real timestamp-based cooldowns (would need a scheduler for that)
-- no auth on the dashboard, fine for a demo not for production
+- I have not build a login page for authentication keep it simple for demo
 - batch run is synchronous/blocking - fine for ~80 txns, would need a
   background job queue for a bigger batch